maranasgroup/optstoic-python/README.md

 Perform optStoic analysis using Python code that share the same data files with GAMS code.

 Note: All the examples are specific for glycolysis pathway generation.
-Currently, the main package is available in `optstoicpy` folder.
-We are working to move more modules into the package.

 ## Requirement:
 At least one of the following optimization solvers should be installed.
 To solve the loopless optStoic formulation, an optimization solver other than GLPK is recommended.